uvd540/asteroids-odin/README.md

 You can also build a desktop executable using `build_desktop.bat`.
 It will end up in the `build/desktop` folder.

-In some web browsers your game won't work due to "CORS policy", in that case you can run a local web server using python.
+In some web browsers you can't test the game locally due to "CORS policy".
+In that case you can run a local web server using python.
 Go to `build/web` in a terminal and run this:
 ```
 python -m http.server
 ```